theclavedj/themg/README.md

 ## Contributing

 Most of this repo was build using the knowledge acquired on the FEND scholarship provided by Udacity/Google and with advice from a Mentor.
 Mainly the project was made with Vanilla Javascript and DOM manipulation.
-For some of the code, I've used some articles from websites to accomplish some of the functionality, such as w3schools and scotch.io/tutorials
+For some of the code, I've used some articles from websites to accomplish some of the functionality, such as Stackoverflow, w3schools and scotch.io/tutorials.
+Details are included in .js file

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).